ASFHyP3/hyp3-gamma/etc/README_Template.txt

 1. Backscatter tif data files for each polarity available
 2. Browse images (png and kmz format) in grayscale and color (when dual-pol is available)
-3. A copy of the DEM used to correct the data (you can choose to omit this layer when you order imagery)
+3. A copy of the DEM used to correct the data (included in standard products; you can choose to omit this layer when custom ordering imagery)
-4. A layover-shadow mask (you can choose to omit this layer when you order imagery)
+4. A layover-shadow mask (included in standard products; you can choose to omit this layer when custom ordering imagery)
 5. An xml file in ISO 19115-2 format, describing all of the products
 6. An ArcGIS xml metadata file for each raster layer, accessible through the Item Description in ArcGIS
 7. Log file